 If you are thinking about giving your friends edible gifts for the holidays this year, you should include this granola.
 It is inspired by a lebkuchen chocolate that I tried recently.
 I had no idea that lebkuchen (the German version of gingerbread) and chocolate go together so well, especially if the chocolate is a rich, dark one.
 The warm spices and the aromatic chocolate complement each other so well!
 Seriously, we should put lebkuchen spices and chocolate into everything and have it for breakfast, lunch, and dinner.
 Okay, well.
 Maybe let’s start with breakfast and snacks.
 Because this warming, crunchy, and fragrant granola that comes with a decent helping of chocolate and roasted nuts is quite addictive.
 You are probably going to snack on it all day long.
 And a word of warning if you are planning on giving this away as a present: Make a double batch or you might feel tempted to keep it all for yourself.

 The recipe is very versatile.
 If you don’t have dark agave nectar, you can use maple or rice syrup.
 Instead of the brown sugar, you can use coconut sugar or whatever you like.
 Instead of hazelnuts use almonds or pecans.
 It really doesn’t matter as long as they are roasted.
 Gluten-free flakes should be fine, too.
 For the spices I used a store bought lebkuchen blend but a gingerbread blend works just as well.
-If you are looking for an authentic lebkuchen blend though and cannot find one, please check out my e-book.
-There is a recipe on page 6.
-(As well as a spekulatius blend.
-That works just as well and will probably make this even better!)
+If you are looking for an authentic lebkuchen blend though and cannot find one, I included my recipe below.

 A little note on the salt: I went for a whole 1/2 teaspoon and I thought this really added to the flavour and made the granola even better.
 But feel free to reduce it to 1/4 teaspoon.